Global Health Research Speaker Series

 • Parking: Public (for fee) parking is available in the Wilson Street Garage which is adjacent to the building.

 • Building Security: Regenstrief maintains a secure building entrance.
-Event support from the Center for Global Health Equity and the Center for Health Services Research will be onsite to assist with entry and other event logistics.
+Event support from the Center for Global Health and the Center for Health Services Research will be onsite to assist with entry and other event logistics.

 Additional Resources

-Global Health Equity Newsletter Sign-up
+Global Health Newsletter Sign-up

 Sign-Up

-Center for Global Health Equity
+Center for Global Health

 702 Rotary Circle, Suite RO 101